Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Empirical Evaluation of Prodigy

-Our approach is able to compute posterior distributions on a variety of programs in less than 0.1 seconds.
-Considering the chosen benchmarks, \emph{exact} Bayesian inference based on generating functions outperforms (up to several orders of magnitude) $\lambda$-PSI on \emph{discrete} probabilistic programs.
-Even for models with possibly unbounded looping behavior and parameters, \toolname{Prodigy} is able (provided with a suitable invariant) to compute the semantics thus inferring correct posterior distributions.
+\paragraph{General observations.} \Cref{tab:benchmarks,tab:benchmarks_loop} summarize our experimental results.
+Our approach is capable of computing posterior distributions for a variety of programs in less than 0.1 seconds.
+For loop-free benchmarks, \emph{exact} Bayesian inference based on generating functions (\textsc{Genfer}, \toolname{Prodigy}) performs better than $\lambda$-PSI on \emph{discrete} probabilistic programs with \textsc{Genfer} being the fastest in most instances.
+Regarding the timings for \toolname{Prodigy} only, the \ginac backend is generally about two orders of magnitude faster. \toolname{Prodigy} is the only tool that is able to deal with unbounded loopy programs.